risingwavelabs/terraform-provider-risingwavecloud/DEVELOPING.md

 3. Run acceptance tests:

     First, you need to setup the environment variables for the acceptance tests.
-You can use the following command to set the environment variables:
+You can use the following commands to set the environment variables:
     ```
     export RWC_ENDPOINT=<The account service URL>
     export RWC_API_KEY=<Your API Key>